yeikel16/tele_web_app/README.md

 It enables communication between your [bot][bot_link] and the Flutter-embedded [Web App][web_app_link] displayed inside [Telegram][telegram_link] by making use of interoperability between *Dart* and *JavaScript*.

  🚧🚩**This package is still under development, it is not recommended to use it in a production environment.**
 > The package should only be used on the *Web platform*.
-This package makes use of the interoperability between *Dart* and *JavaScript*

 ## Install